schmelto/Portfolio/README.md

 - **name**: username/repository (GitHub)
 - **icon**: icon you want to diplay for the project (using [Google Font Icons](https://fonts.google.com/icons))

+## Chatbot

+The chatbot integrated into the website is using [SAP Conversational AI](https://cai.tools.sap/).
+You can build your own chatbot using the [SAP Conversational AI](https://cai.tools.sap/) platform and integrate it into the website by changing the script in the [index.html](./index.html) file.

 ## Contribute

 If you want to contribute to this project and make it better, your help is very welcome.